katanemo/arch/README.md

     access_key: OPENAI_API_KEY
     model: gpt-4o
     default: true
-    stream: true

 # default system prompt used by all prompt targets
+system_prompt: |
-system_prompt: You are a network assistant that just offers facts; not advice on manufacturers or purchasing decisions.
+   You are a network assistant that just offers facts; not advice on manufacturers or purchasing decisions.

 prompt_targets:
   - name: reboot_devices